Sadgop: Sanskritisation

 In the 1910s, Sadgops along with Ahirs, Gops, Gopals etc began claiming kshatriya status based on claimed descent from the legendary king Yadu.
 The Yadav-kshatriya movement attracted communities in the Gangetic plain who were associated with a combination of cultivation, cattle-herding, and dairy farming.

 Present circumstances

 The Sadgop consist of a number of sub-divisions.
 They are an endogamous group and practice gotra exogamy.
 The Sadgop are mainly a landholding community, but many Sadgop have settled in Kolkata and other cities of West Bengal.
 Their own community organization is named as Bangiya Sadgop Samiti.

 Sadgops and Gops(Goala) both were included in the list of 177 "backward classes" for the state of West Bengal by Mandal Commission.
-Gops were given Other Backward Class status in 1990s (now OBC-A in West Bengal), and Sadgops have been recognized as a other backward class (OBC-B) since June 2025.
+Gops were given Other Backward Class status in 1990s (now OBC-A in West Bengal), and Sadgops have been recognized as an other backward class (OBC-B) since June 2025.